Medienkunzt/Curve-Plotting-Graph-Paper/README.md

-# Kodak E 64 Curve Plotting Graph Paper Recreation
+# Curve Plotting Graph Paper Recreation

 This project aims to recreate the **Kodak E 64 Curve Plotting Graph Paper** using `matplotlib` in Python.
 The project is currently a **work in progress** and will support multiple versions with different scales, including: